feefo customer trust

 St. Paddy’s Day in Galway

-Visit Galway's four-day St Paddy's Day festival this year.
-The parade is leading up to be the largest St Paddy's Day celebration the city has ever seen, with the city council planning to run an extra-long and extra big weekend of celebrations over the long bank holiday weekend from March 15th to March 19th.
+Visit Galway's three-day St Paddy's Day festival this year.
+The parade is leading up to be the largest St Paddy's Day celebration the city has ever seen, with the city council planning a big weekend of celebrations over the weekend from March 15th to March 17th.

 Full schedule for Galway: https://www.galwaytourism.ie/event/st-patricks-day-festival/